 Take Immediate Action

 The first thing that you should do to deal with identity theft is call and cancel your cards.
 Make sure you tell the company that there are unauthorized charges on your account.
 It’s imperative that you do this as soon as you learn of your identity theft.
-If wait too long to report it, you can be held liable for the charges.
+If you wait too long to report it, you can be held liable for the charges.

 Prevent Further Damage